quentinn/share/README.md

 <br>

 ## Disclaimer
-OpenPGP is used to cipher password when unlocking the password of a share (to avoid brute-force passwords attempts).
-It doesn't cipher anything else, please consider using HTTPS with a TLS certificate.
+OpenPGP is used to cipher the password of a share when unlocking.
+It doesn't cipher anything else (like file download for example), please consider using HTTPS with a TLS certificate.

 <br>